LouisMazel/maz-ui/packages/docs/docs/composables/use-form-validator.md

 > Before using `useFormField`, make sure you have initialized the form with `useFormValidator`.

+`useFormField` is a composable for handling validation at the individual form field level.

 ```vue
 <script setup lang="ts">
 import { ref } from 'vue'